A concise tutorial review of reverse osmosis and electrodialysis: Theory of electrodialysis for a 1:1 salt solution

-In summary, the co-current ED model is a powerful and insightful model to discuss and quantify several well-known observations in ED, such as the decrease of the current density and current efficiency between inlet and outlet of a flow channel, see Fig.~\ref{fig_ED_cocurrent}.
-In the next section we use the model to relate stack energy efficiency $\eta\s{ED}$ to the specific productivity of freshwater in ED, a relation that we need in a full cost optimization study.
+Calculations with this model show that while water in the d-channel is desalinated, the Donnan potential strongly increases on the diluate side (by a value which exceeds the decrease on the concentrate side), the current goes down, and current efficiency decreases, finally to reach zero, see Fig.~\ref{fig_ED_cocurrent}.
+In summary, the co-current ED model is a powerful and insightful model to discuss and quantify several well-known observations in ED, such as the decrease of the current density and current efficiency with time, see Fig.~\ref{fig_ED_cocurrent}.